 A full assessment looking for the potential causes of APH is essential in all cases, although some may remain unexplained.

 APH from local bleeding may be the result of vaginal or cervical pathology or secondary to trauma.
 Problems with the placenta in APH can be divided into placental abruption, placenta praevia and vasa praevia.

 Placental abruption refers to either partial or complete separation of the placenta from uterus prior to delivery.

 In placental abruption, bleeding may be obvious or concealed behind the placenta.
 Previous placental abruption is the most significant risk factor.
 Modifiable risk factors include cocaine, amphetamine and tobacco use, all should be discouraged to reduce rates of placental abruption (as well as other pregnancy complications).

 The main risk factors for placental abruption are listed:

 Placenta praevia refers to a placenta that is near or covering the internal cervical os within the lower segment of the uterus.

 Traditionally, placenta praevia could be divided into major (complete) or minor (partial) depending on the distance from the internal cervical os.

 This system determined placental location based on a vaginal examination.
 Ultrasound is now used to provide an accurate assessment of placental location.

-Placentas are often low at the 20 week anomaly scan.
+Placentas are often low at the 20-week anomaly scan.
 Women with low placentas will be re-scanned at around 32 weeks gestation to confirm whether the placenta remains low.
-If the placenta covers the internal cervical os or the placental edge is within 2cm of the os, the patient will need to be delivered by caesarean section.
+If the placenta covers the internal cervical os or the placental edge is within 2cm of the os, the foetus will need to be delivered by caesarean section.